Cracking Employment Status and Its Types

 You are self-employed if you are taking the responsibilities of your business and you are solely responsible for the failure and success of your business.
 The rights of self-employed vary from employee and they are not paid through PAYE.
 A person can be an employee and self-employed at the same time.

-Employment rights of self-employed:
+Employment Rights of Self-employed:

-Employment laws do not apply to self-employed in most cases as they are their own boss.
+Employment laws do not apply to self-employed in most cases as they are their boss.
 However, they have the following rights:

 • Their rights and responsibilities are mentioned in a contract with the client.